pgaijin66/Linux-commands-you-would-use-as-DevOps-SRE/README.md

 Blk_wrt/s: The amount of data written to the device
 Blk_read: The number of blocks read
 Blk_wrtn: The number of blocks written
 ### `pidstat`

+This is tool used to report statitics on Linux task.
+This can either monitor a specific PID or all the processes running on a system.

+If you use `pidstat -p ALL`, this will report performance montoring stats for all the proess.

+If you want to run it against a particular process, you will can type `pdstat -p 1234` where 1234 is the PID

+If you know the name of the process, you can type `pdstat -C "httpd"` where httpd is the name of the process

+If you want to repeat this in certain interval, you can run `pdstat -p 1234 1` (repeats every second)

 ### `mpstat`